-A few years later I began observing my two daughters, and their friends, at play with dolls.
-They would use Barbie and Ken dolls to play house and roll play with the dolls.
+A few years later I began observing my two daughters, and their friends, role playing with Barbie and Ken dolls.

-I’m also in production on my new project ‘Gods of Suburbia’.
+I’m currently in production on my third large scale project ‘Gods of Suburbia’.

-This year I celebrate 20 years as a visual artist.
+This year I celebrate 20 years as a photographer.

 I would like to thank my family and friends for their support during this double decade journey.

 looking forward to the next 20 years…